multi-commander/Multi-Commander/README.md

 [PressLight](./Multi_Agent/presslight/readme.md)

-### docker image
+### Docker image
-this is a complete docker image,you can start work quickly with it.
+this is a complete Docker image,you can start work quickly with it.
 environment：ubuntu16.04  python3.6  Cityflow  tensorflow1.14.0  Ray  Gym
 ```
 docker pull 957001934/road-commander